vortexntnu/software-learning-period/README.md

 This tutorial will mainly focus on nodes.
 A node is a single purpose executable program organized in packages.
 Nodes communicate over topics, which again is a name for a stream of messages.

-ROS has its own standard messsages and services but it is also possible to create your own custom messages and custom services.
+ROS has its own standard messsages and services (you will learn about services later) but it is also possible to create your own custom messages and custom services.

 It is recommendedd to have a look at the ROS lecture slides at found at the university of zurich if you want a good primer to what ROS is and how it works. https://rsl.ethz.ch/education-students/lectures/ros.html